 An IB centre of excellence

 Situated on a 20-acres of Surrey countryside, 25 miles from central London, ACS Egham is an IB World School enrolling around 630 students between the ages of 3 and 18, Early Childhood through High School.
-ACS Egham is one of only four schools in the UK to offer all three International Baccalaureate programmes – the IBPYP, IBMYP, and IBDP.
+ACS Egham is one of a handful of schools in the world to offer all four International Baccalaureate programmes – the IBPYP, IBMYP, IBDP and the IBCC.

 The school has purpose-built computer labs, libraries, spacious classrooms, playgrounds and sports fields, Visual Arts & Design Technology Centre, Science Wing and new IB Diploma Centre.
 A state-of-the-art sports centre opened on campus in September 2012 providing a whole range of exciting new opportunities for students, including an IB Diploma Sports, Excercise and Health Science course.

-ACS Egham is one of only a handful of schools in England fully authorised to offer all three International Baccalaureate (IB) programmes:
+ACS Egham is currently the only school in England fully authorised to offer all four International Baccalaureate (IB) programmes:

 - IB Primary Years Programme (IBPYP) for children 3-11